AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 >[!NOTE]
 >
 >If you have customized the names of your objects using a layout template, the names for the object in the report builder have also been customized.
 Ensure you know what objects have been customized and look for the customized name in the report builder.
-For more information about which objects can have customized names in `Workfront`, see * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names).*
+For more information about which objects can have customized names in Workfront, see * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names).*
->When using text mode in your reports, the names of the objects in text mode expressions are the standard names in `Workfront`, and not the customized object names.
+>When using text mode in your reports, the names of the objects in text mode expressions are the standard names in Workfront, and not the customized object names.
 For more information about using text mode in reports, see [Text Mode overview](../../../reports-and-dashboards/reports/text-mode/understand-text-mode.md).

 For more information about building a report, see [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).
 For more information about our API, see [API Explorer](../../../wf-api/general/api-explorer.md).

-You can report on the following objects when using the report builder in the `Workfront` web application:
+You can report on the following objects when using the report builder in the Workfront web application:

 <ul>
  <li>Project</li>